Borzyszkowski/HOPE-Generator/README.md

 - `./body_models/download_body_models.sh`

-## Download weights
+## Pre-trained weights

 We provide pre-trained weights for the neural networks.
 To download them, run the following script:

 - `./models/download_models.sh`

+## Data preprocessing

 ## Generation

-To run generation of HOI for 1800 unseen objects from the OakInk dataset, run the following script:
+To use pre-trained weights run generation of HOI for 1800 unseen objects from the OakInk dataset, run the following script:

 - `python ./run_generation.py`

+## Results (optional)

+Because large-scale HOI generation is time-consuming, we provide our results for 100 sequences.
+To download them, run the following script:
+- `./download_results.sh`

+It will generate two folders:
+- visualizations: `./_RESULTS/Downloaded/100_objects_meshes/`
+- sequences with 3D meshes: `./_RESULTS/Downloaded/100_objects_visualized/`

 ## Training (optional)

 We allow the user to retrain the neural networks with custom parameters.
-To train the models, run the following commands:
+To train the models from scratch, run the following commands:
 - GNet: `python ./train/GNet_train.py`
 - MNet: `python ./train/MNet_train.py`